stimpy77/xio.js/README.md

 Whether you're working with localStorage or an XHR resource, each operation returns a [promise](http://martinfowler.com/bliki/JavascriptPromise.html).

-When the action is synchronous, such as in working with localStorage, it returns a "synchronous promise" which is essentially a function that can optionally be immediately invoked and it will wrap `.success(value)` and return the value.
+When the I/O function is synchronous, such as in working with localStorage, it returns a "synchronous promise" which is essentially a function that can optionally be immediately invoked and it will wrap `.success(value)` and return the value.
 This also works with XHR when `async: false` is passed in with the options during setup (`define(..)`).

 The examples below are the same, only because XIO knows that the localStorage implementation of get is synchronous.